Where Creativity Meets Connectivity

 What will be done with the artwork?

-Janna Kimel and members of the advisory board will be running sessions.
-Several advisory board members are experienced researchers and mental health professionals in the areas of health care, addiction and wellness.
+Volunteers will be conducting interview sessions.
+Several board members are experienced researchers and mental health professionals in the areas of health care, addiction and wellness.
+They are training volunteers to gather your stories with care.

-All advisory board members are vetted professionals and dedicated to hearing your story and creating psychological safety during your session.
+All volunteers are dedicated to hearing your story and creating psychological safety during your session.

-Where and when will the sessions take place?
+Where and when will the interviews be conducted?

 Have more questions?